nebulaeonline/nebulae-random/README.md

 ### A collection of random number generators for most every need.

+All RNGs in nebulae-rng pass a 10 million-sample bucket uniformity test across 100 bins with <1.2% max deviation (most are generally <1.0%).
+This includes 64-bit integer sampling via bias-free rejection methods and high-resolution floating point generation using full 53-bit precision.

 [![NuGet](https://img.shields.io/nuget/v/nebulae.rng.svg)](https://www.nuget.org/packages/nebulae.rng/)

 #### [Nuget Package](https://www.nuget.org/packages/nebulae.rng/)

 ---

-Implements a common interface for random number generation, similar to our older ISAAC64 library.
+nebaule-random implements a common interface for random number generation, similar to our older ISAAC64 library.
 The goal is to provide a simple and consistent interface for generating random numbers, no matter what the underlying generator is.
 With this library, you can try several different generators by simply switching up the constructor.

 ---